 Return to top.

-The following letter was written by Claude Piron, of Geneva, in response to an article in the California Aggie.
+The following letter was written by the late Claude Piron, of Geneva, in response to an article in the California Aggie.
 (Don't ask me why people in Europe read the California Aggie.
 That is a whole separate issue.)

 The E-mail copy reprinted here is offered with the permission of the author.